omerabin/monitoring-service-task/README.md

 This project tests your ability to implement a production-quality monitoring service following strict architectural rules.
 The skeleton gives you the structure.
 Your job is to fill in every `TODO` without violating the constraints below.

-The service exposes two HTTP routes:
+The service exposes the following HTTP route:

 | `/metrics/connect/:resourceType` | POST | Open an SSE stream for a given metric type |